benafa/family-history/docs/index.markdown

 </figure>

 Mater Dolorosa Church was built in 1820, and plaques on the church have the names P.B.
-Anandappa (born 29 May, 1787) and D.B.
-Anandappa (born 9 June, 1816).
+Anandappa (born **29 May, 1787**) and D.B.
+Anandappa (born **9 June, 1816**).
 The role of "Muppu" is said be passed from father to son, so it is possible P.B.
 Anandappa and D.B.
 Anandappa are ancestors of Anthony Xavier Anandappa.

 {% include gallery %}

-Anthony Xavier was elected the first president of the Colombo Chetty Association in 1919, and held this role unitl 1932.
+Anthony Xavier was elected the first president of the **Colombo Chetty Association** in 1919, and held this role unitl 1932.
 Around 1930, his brother Joseph Caitan passed away, and Anthony Xavier took care of two of Joseph Caitan's children - Bede Leonard (still living) and Pius Anthony Xavier.

-Anthony Xaiver passed away at age 78 on Jan 2, 1952.
+Anthony Xaiver passed away at age 78 on **Jan 2, 1952**.
 While he was the eldest in his family, only one of his 8 siblings - Laura Angelina - is known to have outlived him.
+After his passing, his son Bonnie became Muppu of Mater Dolorsa Church.

 <figure>
   <img src="assets/images/anthony_xavier_around_1940.jpg" alt="anthony_xavier_around_1940.jpg">